 Adopted by the Library Board of Trustees on July 21, 2020.

-This Code of Conduct has been developed to minimize situations in which any library customer interferes with the legitimate library business of other customers and staff, to protect the safety of all library customers and staff, and to protect library property.
-Library customers shall be engaged in activities associated with the use of a public library while in the building.
-Library customers shall respect the rights of other customers.
+This Code of Conduct has been developed to minimize situations in which any library customer interferes with the legitimate library business of other patrons and staff, to protect the safety and property of all library patrons and staff, and to protect library property.
+Library patrons shall be engaged in activities associated with the use of a public library while in the building.
+Library patrons shall respect the rights of other patrons.

 Prohibited activities include, but are not limited to, the following: